PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Introduction

 This paper aims to fill this gap.
-We posit that incorporating RL into an LLM-based cross-encoder paradigm is a natural fit.
-This is reflected in two aspects: First, C-STS requires nuanced, scenario-based reasoning.
-For example, in the basketball case described earlier, to correctly assess similarity under the ``distance" condition, the model must move beyond surface-level semantics to identify the underlying spatial relationship between `beyond the three-point line' and `at the free throw line', a process demanding strong abstraction and inference.
+We argue that incorporating RL into an LLM-based cross-encoder paradigm is a natural fit.
+This is reflected in two key aspects: First, C-STS requires sophisticated, scenario-based reasoning.
+For example, in the basketball case described earlier, to correctly assess similarity under the ``distance" condition, the model must transcend surface-level semantics to identify the underlying spatial relationship between `beyond the three-point line' and `at the free throw line', a process demanding strong abstraction and inference.
 RL, through its explicit reward signals, can more effectively guide the reasoning process of LLMs \citep{Deepseek-R1-2025}.
 Second, from an optimization standpoint, RL aligns closely with the task's evaluation criteria.
 The Spearman correlation coefficient \citep{Spearman-2005}, a core evaluation metric of C-STS, is a non-differentiable measure of ranking quality.
 Traditional SFT methods can only indirectly and approximately optimize this objective through loss functions like Mean Squared Error (MSE) \citep{STS-Reg-EMNLP-2024}.
-In contrast, RL allows for the direct optimization of ranking-based reward functions that are designed to correlate strongly with the final Spearman metric, maintaining a higher degree of consistency with the final evaluation.
+In contrast, RL allows for the direct optimization of ranking-based reward functions designed to correlate strongly with the final Spearman metric, aligning the training objective more closely with the evaluation criteria.

 However, a naive application of RL to this task presents significant challenges.
-As illustrated in Figure \ref{fig:performance}, our preliminary experiments indicate that directly applying a single listwise ranking reward (e.g., Spearman's correlation coefficient) across an entire batch of completions does not show any advantages compared to the few-shot method.
+As illustrated in Figure \ref{fig:performance}, our preliminary experiments indicate that directly applying a listwise ranking reward (e.g., Spearman's correlation coefficient) across an entire batch of completions does not show any advantages compared to the few-shot method.
 This approach suffers from two fundamental problems.
-First, the ranking objective is too complex for a model that has not yet learned the task's fundamental scoring rules, often causing the training to stagnation.
+First, the ranking objective is too complex for a model that has not yet grasped the task's fundamental scoring rules, often leading to training collapse.
 Second, a single reward computed across the entire batch is too coarse to provide precise credit assignment, as a few poor completions can unfairly penalize other good ones.